tapesonthefloor/wordpress-to-markdown/README.md

 # wordpress-to-markdown

-This script uses the standard exported XML file from WordPress, and creates a folder/file structure that contains all of the blog posts, converted to markdown format.
+This script uses the standard exported XML file from WordPress, and creates a folder/file structure that contains all of the blog posts, converted to markdown format, and structured consistent with most Gatsby blog-style starters.
 It will also download all of the images.

-## tapesonthefloor fork
+>## tapesonthefloor fork
+>

-This script is being modified to export posts in a format expected by basic [Gatsby](https://github.com/gatsbyjs/gatsby) installs.
+>This script is being modified to export posts in a format expected by basic [Gatsby](https://github.com/gatsbyjs/gatsby) installs.

 Instructions for exporting your information from WordPress [can be found here](http://en.support.wordpress.com/export/).

-The folder structure was designed after my blog.
-I like the structure because it groups the files for the post with the post itself.
-If you want a different format, you'll need to modify the script.

-	/2013/11/this-is-a-post/index.html.md
-	/2013/11/this-is-a-post/image-for-the-post.jpg
+The folder structure is consistent with [most blog-style Gatsby starters](https://www.gatsbyjs.org/docs/gatsby-starters/), placing output markdown one level deep in a directory branded with the post date and slug:

+	2013-11-this-is-a-post/index.md
+	2013-11-this-is-a-post/image-for-the-post.jpg

 ### Works on my box